duyguislakoglu/julia_graph_convolutional_networks/README.md

-Thomas N. Kipf, Max Welling.
-2017, [<span class="underline">Semi-supervised Classification With Graph Convolutional Networks</span>](https://arxiv.org/pdf/1609.02907.pdf), In *International Conference on Learning Representations (ICLR)*
+This is the implementation of [<span class="underline">Semi-supervised Classification With Graph Convolutional Networks</span>](https://arxiv.org/pdf/1609.02907.pdf) in Julia/Knet

 ## Requirements